bleachbit/docs/_posts/2015-09-25-cleanerml.md

 ### Sharing your cleaner

-Of course you may use your cleaner privately.
+Of course, you may use your cleaner privately.
 If you wish to share it with others, see [Contribute Cleaner](https://www.bleachbit.org/contribute/cleaner).